Henry Luttrell (Jacobite commander)

 Henry Luttrell (c.
-1655 – 22 October 1717) was an Irish soldier known for his service in the Jacobite cause.
+1655 – 22 October 1717) was an Irish army officer known for his service in the Jacobite cause.
 A career soldier, Luttrell served James II in England until his overthrow in 1688.
 In Ireland he continued to fight for James, reaching the rank of General in the Irish Army.

 After it was revealed in 1691 that he was in secret contact with enemy commanders he was tried and imprisoned.
 Following the Treaty of Limerick he was pardoned by the Williamite rulers of Ireland.
 He was rewarded with the estate of Luttrellstown which had been confiscated from his elder brother Simon Luttrell.

 Although he sought a military command in the forces of William III of England this was denied him.
 In 1717 Luttrell was murdered in Dublin, in a case that was never solved.

 Early life

 He was the second son of Thomas Luttrell of Luttrellstown in County Dublin, an Irish landowner of Catholic heritage.
 Luttrell spent his early life on the Continent, where he killed the so-called 3rd Viscount Purbeck in a duel at Liège.